alago1/GraphingCalculator/README.md

 # Graphing Calculator

-In this repository is my attempt at programming my own graphing calculator.
+In this repository is my attempt at programming a graphing calculator while bored in Data Structures class.